monmima/main-aide-memoire/wordpress/README.md

 4. The team behind Contact Form 7 recommends reCAPTCHA instead of Really Simple CAPTCHA, but the latter seems to work just fine as of 2021-08-30.

+## Downloading a site

+To download a site or part of it and browse to the folders, use the **WP File Manager** extension.